 Mexico imposed a 16% VAT on digital services supplied by foreign businesses on June 1, 2020.

-As of February 28, 2021, 86 non-resident digital businesses were registered with Mexico's tax authority, Servicio de Administración Tributaria (SAT).
+As of July 1, 2021, a total of 110 non-resident digital businesses were registered with Mexico's tax authority, Servicio de Administración Tributaria (SAT).
+This is up 9 from the previous publication of this list on April 30.
 The SAT is obliged by law to publish this list six times each year, thus publicly naming the foreign businesses that register in Mexico.

 A key point about this law is that it simplifies existing rules in Mexico.
 The scope of Mexico’s plan includes online sales to customers based in Mexico.
 Both B2C and B2B supplies are in scope.
 Business customers are currently self-accounting for the VAT on their purchases.

 A customer of the affected digital services should be deemed to be based in Mexico if any one of the following is picked up in the checkout process:

 It will be interesting to see how this is going to be implemented in practice to avoid double taxation.

 Mexico's Ministry of Finance and Public Credit (SHCP) revealed that MXN6908 million (circa USD347.
 2 million at the time of writing) in VAT revenue was sourced from foreign digital businesses in 2020.

 As a result of this law change, non-resident businesses (foreign suppliers of digital services) are obliged to register for VAT in Mexico and remit the tax.